ozawawi/Schedule-Optimizer/README.md

 $$

 $$
-\text{Where each slot in the array will hold amount of hours spent on each task thayt specific day}
+\text{Where each slot in the array will hold amount of hours spent on each task that specific day}
 $$

 With the following constraints:

 $$
 \begin{aligned}
 & \text{Time spent on a task is} \geq \text{Duration + Room for Error} \\